SaiMudigonda/CSV-Merger/README.md

 # This is a simple CSV merger tool that merges multiple CSV files that are present in fixture directory.

 # Assumptions
-1. All input files contains unique columns.
+1. Each input file contains unique columns.
 2. The columns are maintained in same order in all input files.

 # Validation of input files